OverlapClassification/OCNforBAA/README.md

-# OCNforBAA
-Overlap Classification Network for Skeletal Bone Age Assessment.
+# Overlap Classification Network for Skeletal Bone Age Assessment.
 This work not designed a new network architecture, but proposaled a new classification method.
 The most important contribution of this work is a label pre-processing concept and a new loss function for BAA.
 This work also has implications for solving other classification or regression problems.

 The work used a calssic CNN inception-v3 and based on a public database RSNA.
 These codes only offer one implemention way to achieve overlap classification, and its not the unique way to achieve overlap classification.